- Download our Moving to Denmark Guide (PDF)

-Education in Denmark is of an exceedingly high standard.
+Education and schools in Denmark are of an exceedingly high standard.
 Schools across the country are subsidised by the government and, as a result, have modern facilities and highly qualified staff.
-There are also a number of excellent private and international schools in Denmark.
+There are also several excellent private and international schools in Denmark.

 All municipalities in Denmark provide free education for all children.
-Parents can enrol their child at any municipal school that has space, which can either be in their own neighbourhood or another school in their municipality or a neighbouring municipality.
+Parents can enrol their children at any municipal school that has space, which can either be in their neighbourhood or another school in their municipality or a neighbouring municipality.

 Not many expat children speak Danish when they arrive in Denmark, but this is not a barrier to enrolment in a municipal school.
 Non-Danish-speaking children are either placed in a reception class with other non-Danish-speaking pupils or are placed in a regular Danish-speaking class but are given extra support in the language.